Enterprise-Neurosystem/edge-failure-prediction/database/README.md

 You can connect to your OpenShift database via `localhost:5432` while the following `oc port-forward` command is running.
-Update the parameters as appropriate
+Update the parameters as appropriate.

 ```
 DB_APP_NAME="predict-db"